JJC1138/smartplug-energy-logger/README.md

 # smartplug-energy-logger
 A command-line tool for logging the energy use reported by the TP-Link HS110 Smartplug.

+## Usage
-The tool discovers all smartplugs on your network and polls and reports their current energy usage.
+The tool discovers all compatible smartplugs on your network and polls and reports their current energy usage.
 There are two modes.
 The first mode simply logs the readings in a CSV (comma-separated values) format:
 ```
 $ smartplug-energy-logger
 timestamp,alias,power